-Gasoline-powered vehicles continue to dominate the auto industry, but major automakers worldwide are scrambling to design and distribute electric vehicles to meet a significant increase in consumer demand.
-Although the first electric car was developed in the nineteenth century, consumers have been hesitant to go electric until recently.
+Let’s talk electric vehicle cars and gasoline-powered vehicles.
+For they continue to dominate the auto industry.
+However, major automakers worldwide are scrambling to design and distribute electric vehicles to meet a significant increase in consumer demand.
+Although the first electric vehicle cars were developed in the nineteenth century.
+Yet consumers have been hesitant to go electric until recently.
 However, technological advancements in the last twenty years have improved the vehicles’ range, appearance and availability of charging options.
 You can examine how electric vehicles benefit the environment in the following sections.

 Fossil Fuel Conservation